The anti-concentration phenomenon with respect to random permutations: Further comments

 \section{Further comments}

 Beyond the applications presented in this note, Theorem~\ref{thm:ILO:prod1} and Theorem~\ref{thm:LCD} also appear to be useful in a variety of counting problems.
-For instance, Theorem~\ref{thm:LCD} is a key tool for establishing strong quantitative invertibility estimates for matrices with fixed row sums and for adjacency matrices of $d$–regular digraphs~\cite{Tran, JSS22}.\footnote{More precisely, \cite{Tran, JSS22} give sharp lower bounds on the smallest singular value of these random matrices.}
+For instance, Theorem~\ref{thm:LCD} is a key tool for establishing strong quantitative invertibility estimates for matrices with fixed row sums and for adjacency matrices of \(d\)-regular digraphs.